 Interested in becoming a Florida Addiction Counselor?

-Below is information about and the Florida addiction counselor requirements for becoming a CAC in Florida based on The Florida Certification Board (FCB) site.
+Below is information about how to become a substance abuse counselor in Florida based on The Florida Certification Board (FCB) site.

 - Clinical Evaluation: 25 hours